GerlechJen/UFOs/README.md

 ![image2](https://github.com/GerlechJen/UFOs/blob/main/static/images/UFO%20Webpage%20Filter.png)

-The user can fill in data for any of the filters press enter, then the HTML page will show all of the sightings for the applied filter.
-Multiple filters can be entered at to narrow down teh search criteria.
+The user can choose any of the filters he/ she would want to search by, fill in the data then press enter.
+The webpage will show all of the sightings for the applied filter.
+Multiple filters can be entered at the same time to narrow down the search criteria even further.

-When the table was filtered based on these specified filters for el cajon city, just two results were obtained as shown below:
+For example when the table was filtered based on these specified filters for el cajon city, just two results were obtained as shown below:

 ![image3](https://github.com/GerlechJen/UFOs/blob/main/static/images/Webpage%20Filtered.png)

+To do a new filter or search, the user can clear out the previously entered data and input new one.
+The table will go back to default if the user clears every entered data from the search or refreshes the browser.

 ## Summary
-One draw back of this current design is that after a user has filtered the table based on a criteria search criteria if the user wants to search for another criteria he/she would have to take time to either clear out everything that has been inputted in the different criteria or reload the webpage by clicking on the link and pressing enter.
+One drawback of this current design is that after a user has filtered the table based on a search criteria, if the user wants to mae another search he/she would have to:
+1. take time to clear out everything that had previously been inputted in the different criteria.
+2. refresh or reload the webpage by clicking on the link at the top and pressing enter.

-This is not the best and my recommendation is that a "Filter Table" button and should have been included using the code:
+This is not the best and my recommendations for further development are that:
+1. A "Filter Table" button should be added to the webpage using the html code:

 ```html
 <li class="list-group" class="btn-dark">